Profisee/kubernetes/Azure-ARM/README.md

 3. **Application Administrator** role in Azure Active Directory, so the Application registration can be created by the Deployment Managed Identity and the required permissions can be assigned to it.
 4. **Managed Identity Contributor** and **User Access Administrator** at the Subscription level.
 These two are needed in order for the ARM template Deployment Managed Identity to be able to create the Key Vault specific Managed Identity that will be used by Profisee to pull the values stored in the Key Vault, as well as to assign the AKSCluster-agentpool the Managed Identity Operator role (to the Resource and Infrastructure Resource groups) and Virtual Machine Operator role (to the Infrastructure Resource group).
 If Key Vault will not be used, these roles are not required.
 5. **Key Vault requirements**.
 If you are using a Key Vault, please make sure that your Access Policy page has a checkmark on "Azure Resource Manager for template deployment".
 Otherwise, MS will not be able to validate the ARM template's access against your Key Vault and will result in validation failure in the ARM template before it begins deployment.

-If Profisee will be configured to integrate with Microsoft Purview, a Purview specific Application Registration will need to be created and have the  **Data Curator Role** assigned in the Purview account.
-It will also have to be assigned, at minimum, the User.Read **delegated** permission.
-For full Microsoft Purview functionality and integration with Profisee, the User.Read.All, Group.Read.All and GroupMember.Read.All **application** permissions will need to be added and consented to by an Azure Global Admin.
+6. **Purview Integration requirements**.
+If Profisee will be configured to integrate with Microsoft Purview, a Purview specific Application Registration will need to be created and have the **Collections Admin** and **Data Curator Role** assigned in the Purview account.
+It will also have to be assigned the User.Read **delegated** permission as well as the User.Read.All, Group.Read.All and GroupMember.Read.All **application** permissions (these 3 required Global Admin consent).
+During the ARM template deployment you will now have to provide the Purview collection friendly name, as seen in the Purview web portal, regardless if this is a sub-collection or the root collection of Purview.

+## Upgrade instructions

+For customers upgrading **from** v2022**R1** and earlier.
+There are two changes that require careful consideration:
+1. Purview Collections integration necessitated changes in the ARM template, container and deployment templates.
+Please **DO** review the upgrade instructions posted below **before** you start the upgrade process.
+2. History tables improvements - you will need to run this immediately **after** the upgrade to 2022**R2**, one time **only**.

+Please read through the upgrade instructions both here and in our Support portal and prepare for the upgrade process.
+The instructions below are combined for both Purview Collections and the History table improvements.

+For customers who do **NOT** use Purview.
+1. Connect to your cluster from the Azure portal or powershell.
+For customers running Private PaaS please connect to your jumpbox first, then connect via powershell or Lens.
+2. Run the following commands (if you do not have the repo added that would be the first step):
+helm -n profisee repo add profisee https://profiseedev.github.io/kubernetes
+helm repo update
+helm upgrade -n profisee profiseeplatform profisee/profisee-platform --reuse-values --set image.tag=2022r2.0
+kubectl logs -n profisee profisee-0 -f #this will allow you to follow the upgrade as it is happening
+3. This will upgrade your installation to version 2022r2.0 while keeping the rest of the values.
+4. To run the Histroy tables upgrade please follow the steps as outlined [here](https://support.profisee.com/wikis/release_notes/upgrade_considerations_and_prerequisites)

+For customers who **DO** use Purview.
+1. Connect to your cluster from the Azure portal or powershell.
+For customers running Private PaaS please connect to your jumpbox first, then connect via powershell or Lens.
+2. Locate your Purview collection Id by visiting your MS Purview Governance Portal.
+Go to the collection where you would like Profisee to deploy to.
+Your URL will look like so: web.purview.azure.com/resource/**YourPurviewAccountName**/main/datasource/collections?collection=**ThisIsTheCollectionId**&feature.tenant=**YourAzureTenantId**
+3. Run the following commands (if you do not have the repo added that would be the first step):
+helm -n profisee repo add profisee https://profiseedev.github.io/kubernetes
+helm repo update
+helm upgrade -n profisee profiseeplatform profisee/profisee-platform --reuse-values --set cloud.azure.purview.collectionId=YourCollectionId --set image.tag=2022r2.0
+kubectl logs -n profisee profisee-0 -f #this will allow you to follow the upgrade as it is happening
+4. This will upgrade your installation to version 2022r2.0 and provide the required collection Id while keeping the rest of the values.
+Failure to provide the collection Id would result in a failed upgrade.
+5. To run the Histroy tables upgrade please follow the steps as outlined [here](https://support.profisee.com/wikis/release_notes/upgrade_considerations_and_prerequisites)

 ## Deployment steps

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fprofisee%2Fkubernetes%2Fmaster%2FAzure-ARM%2Fazuredeploy.json/createUIDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fprofisee%2Fkubernetes%2Fmaster%2FAzure-ARM%2FcreateUIDefinition.json)